 Traffic exceeds capacity growth rate

-Moreover, American Airlines’ traffic growth has exceeded its capacity growth rate in two of the last three quarters.
-The air carrier reported traffic growth rates of 3.8%, 2%, and 2.3% in the first, second, and the third quarters, respectively.
-The airline’s capacity growth rates for the respective quarters were 2.3%, 1.6%, and 2.7%, respectively.
+American Airlines reported traffic growth rates of 3.8%, 2%, and 2.3% in the first, second, and the third quarters, respectively.
+Its capacity growth rates for the respective quarters were 2.3%, 1.6%, and 2.7%, respectively.

-Strong traffic growth in the domestic market has mainly driven the company’s consolidated traffic in 2018 so far.
-In the US market, American Airlines witnessed traffic growth of 2.4% in the first nine months, which was significantly higher than its capacity growth rate of 1.4%.
-In the third quarter, the company registered a 2.1% increase in domestic market traffic, while capacity grew 2.2%.
+Strong traffic growth across the company’s domestic market has mainly driven its consolidated traffic in 2018 so far.
+In the domestic market, American Airlines’ traffic growth rate of 2.4% in the first nine months was higher than its capacity growth rate of 1.4%.
+In the third quarter, traffic grew 2.1% in the domestic market, while capacity increased 2.2%.

-In the international market, American Airlines’ traffic increased 3.3% YoY in the first nine months of 2018, lower than the capacity growth rate of 3.8% during the same period.
-The Latin American region’s traffic increased 4.2% YoY, the Atlantic market’s traffic increased 2.4% YoY, and the Pacific region’s traffic increased 3.2% YoY.
-During the same timeframe, capacity growth in the Latin American, Atlantic, and Pacific regions were 3.4%, 3.4%, and 5.7%, respectively.
+American Airlines’ international traffic grew 3.3% YoY in the first nine months of 2018—lower than the capacity growth rate of 3.8% during the same period.
+The Atlantic market’s traffic increased 2.4% YoY, the Latin American region’s traffic increased 4.2% YoY, and the Pacific region’s traffic increased 3.2% YoY.
+Capacity growth during the same timeframe in the Atlantic, Latin American, and Pacific regions were 3.4%, 3.4, and 5.7%, respectively.

-In the third quarter, American Airlines’ international traffic increased 2.7% YoY, one percentage point lower than its capacity growth rate of 3.7%.
-The Latin American region’s traffic grew 0.7% YoY, the Atlantic region’s traffic grew 3.9% YoY, and the Pacific region’s traffic grew 3.4% YoY.
-During the same timeframe, capacity growth in the Latin American, Atlantic, and Pacific regions was 4%, 2.4%, and 6.4%, respectively.
+In the third quarter, the company’s international traffic increased 2.7% YoY—lower than its capacity growth rate of 3.7%.
+The Atlantic region’s traffic grew 3.9% YoY, the Latin American region’s traffic grew 0.7% YoY, and the Pacific region’s traffic grew 3.4% YoY.
+Capacity growth during the same timeframe in the Atlantic, Latin American, and Pacific regions were 2.4%, 4, and 6.4%, respectively.

-Low airfares have been a key growth driver for American Airlines’ traffic in the past few years.
-Moreover, declining fuel costs are expected to lead to lower input costs for the aircraft carrier, which will make lower airfares sustainable in the near future, thereby driving more demand for air travel.
-Therefore, the company is adding capacity to capitalize on growing opportunity.
+Lower airfares have been a key growth driver for American Airlines’ traffic in the past two years.
+However, rising fuel costs are expected to lead to high input costs for the aircraft carrier, which will make lower airfares difficult.
+Therefore, the company is adding capacity and managing costs to continue providing customers with a cheaper flight experience.